wintercms/docs/console-introduction.md

 <a name="providing-suggested-values">
 #### Providing suggested values

-The `Winter\Storm\Console\Command` base class provides a default implementation of the `complete()` method required to interact with the shell input autocompletion feature provided by Symfony.
+The `Winter\Storm\Console\Traits\ProvidesAutocompletion` trait provides a default implementation of the `complete()` method required to interact with the shell input autocompletion feature provided by Symfony.
 This simplifies the implementation work required in custom commands using an interface similar to the accessors in Eloquent.

+>**NOTE:** This trait is implemented by default in the `Winter\Storm\Console\Command` base class.

 In order to provide input suggestions for a given argument or option, all you have to do is add a method to your command class that is named in the following format: `suggest{$inputName}[Values|Options](string $currentValue, array $currentInput): array`.